MaikKlein/maikklein.github.io/_posts/2015-8-11-Metaprogramming-D.md

         writeln(SumIntFloatV4(1,1,2,3,1.0,2.0));
 }
 {% endhighlight %}
-I knew before hand that I could do it like this but in my opionion this looks much worse compared to version 1 and 2.
+I knew before hand that I could do it like this but in my opinion this looks much worse compared to version 1 and 2.
 I really wanted to reuse staticFold in my run time version but it didn't seem possible amd I almost quit.

 Luckily I went back to the drawing board and redfined what my goal was.